ska-telescope/developer.skatelescope.org/src/reference/vault.rst

            <key name>:
              text: <Go template expression: https://pkg.go.dev/text/template>

-This is extremely versatile as it allows data transformation and allows for instantaneous or periodic synchronization.
+This is extremely versatile as it allows data transformation and allows for instantaneous or periodic synchronisation.
 To use it, simply use the secret as any other Kubernetes `secret <https://kubernetes.io/docs/concepts/configuration/secret/>`_.
 To know more about it, check our tutorial on :ref:`Kubernetes integration <tutorial-vault>`.

 DeviceServer resource
 ---------------------